 - She's Got Legs: The covers of Dream and Keeping Our Love Warm showed that Tennille had some pins.

 - Shout-Out: In "Love Will Keep Us Together", they acknowledge that Neil Sedaka originally co-wrote the song (plus Sedaka's mid-1970s comeback) by having Tennille say "Sedaka's back!" in the song's fadeout.
+It wasn't the last Sedaka song they would make into a hit.

 - Statuesque Stunner: Tennille is 5'11", and some promotional pictures◊ had her easily reach Captain.